What Climate Action 100+ Means for Investors — and the Planet

 Clean-energy transition is no longer something leading companies can put off.

 Erik Schiemann, CEO of Distributed Solar Development (DSD) is heartened that BlackRock is a majority investor in DSD.
-“Investors are starting to acknowledge the evidence on climate risk and understand what the tea leaves are saying about the future,” he says.
-“As Larry wrote, ‘Climate risk is investment risk.’
+“Investors are starting to acknowledge the evidence on climate risk and understand the impact it will soon have on their returns, if it hasn’t already,” he says.
+“As Mr. Fink wrote, ‘Climate risk is investment risk.’
 Sustainable business practices, and transparency to customers and investors, are now the keys to rolling back the damage and ensuring a healthy planet, and robust portfolios, going forward.”

 Investors who have signed on to Climate Action 100+ have clarified the stakes and are leading the way to significant and imperative goals on climate change.
 Companies in rapidly increasing numbers are seeing that public-facing initiatives that provide a clear, consistent picture of their sustainable strategies are not only needed but expected from their clients and shareholders.